ibm-cloud-docs/app-configuration/faq.md

 You need the {{site.data.keyword.appconfig_short}} Enterprise plan to support both feature flags and segmentation.

+For this example, assume an Enterprise plan instance is $500 per month, active entity IDs are $0.01 each, and API calls are $10 per 100,000.
+NOTE:  These prices are assumed for this example only.
+Current pricing may be different from the amounts shown in the example.
+See the App Configuration catalog page for current pricing.

 {{site.data.keyword.appconfig_short}} Enterprise instances: 1 @ $500 per month
 Active Entity IDs: 200,000 total app instances (users) * 50% active = 100,000
 Included Active Entity IDs: 10,000